TopHatCroat/notion-ai-banner/README.md

 1. Clone the repository.
 2. Install dependencies with `npm install`.
-3. Create an `.env` file based on the provided `.env.example` with Notion and OpenAI API credentials.
+3. Create an `.env` file based on the provided `.env.template` with Notion, OpenAI API and S3 credentials.
 4. Run the service using `npm start`.

 ## Usage